schotts-fired/sdtd/README.md

 # Discovering the Statistical Data Types of Variables with Probabilistic Matrix Factorization and Variational Autoencoders

-This repo contains the code for running all the experiments from my Bachelor thesis "Discovering the Statistical Data Types of Variables with Probabilistic Matrix Factorization and Variational Autoencoders".
-It is not intended to be used as a library but may serve as inspiration for similar projects.
+This repo contains the code for running all the experiments from my Bachelor thesis:

+>Discovering the Statistical Data Types of Variables with Probabilistic Matrix Factorization and Variational Autoencoders.

+It is not intended to be
+used as a library but may serve as inspiration for similar projects.

 ## Installation